davydog187/website/priv/blogs/2022/07-29-observing-elixir-with-lightstep.md

 ### Install Dependencies

 First we'll add the required dependencies into our `mix.exs` file for producing traces and spans with OpenTelemetry

+> ### Is it safe to use rc releases? {: .info}
+>
+> You'll notice a number of OpenTelemetry libraries are in `rc`, or release-candidate status.
+Using release candidates carries some inherent risk, but are generally safe to use.
+They are put in this status to indicate that there are some changes that have not fully stabilized, but they are nearing a major release.

 ```elixir
 # mix.exs